 Intangible assets with finite lives are amortised over the useful economic life and assessed for impairment whenever there is an indication that the intangible asset may be impaired.
 The amortisation period and the amortisation method for an intangible asset with a finite useful life are reviewed at least at the end of each reporting period.
 Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are considered to modify the amortisation period or method, as appropriate, and are treated as changes in accounting estimates.
-The amortisation expense on intangible assets with finite lives is recognised in the statement of profit and loss unless such expenditure forms partial carrying value of another asset.
+The amortisation expense on intangible assets with finite lives is recognised in the statement of profit and loss unless such expenditure forms part of carrying value of another asset.

-Intangible assets without definite useful lives are not amortised, but are tested for impairment annually, either individually or at the cash of netiglingoinnix level.
-The assessment of indefinite life is reviewed annually to determine whether the indefinite life continues to be easier of the change in useful life from indefinite to finite to an a prospective basis.
+Intangible assets with indefinite useful lives are not amortised, but are tested for impairment annually, either individually or at the cash-generating unit level.
+The assessment of indefinite life is reviewed annually to determine whether the indefinite life continues to be supportable.
+If not, the change in useful life from indefinite to finite is made on a prospective basis.